Directed Acyclic Graph Convolutional Networks: DAG Convolutional Network (DCN)

 From a computational perspective, alternative architectures designed to learn from DAG-related data involve \emph{aggregation} and \emph{combination} operations that are computationally demanding~\cite{zhang2019dvaevariationalautoencoderdirected,thost2021directed}.
-In contrast, in DCN the \emph{aggregation} is determined by the causal GSOs via the products $\bbS_k\bbX^{(\ell-1)}$, and the matrices of learnable coefficients $\bbTheta_k^{(\ell)}$ determine the weights of the \emph{combination} step.
-Furthermore, recall that $\bbD_k$ is a binary diagonal matrix, so $\bbD_k = \bbD_k^2$ and it follows from \eqref{eq:compact_gso} that each $\bbS_k$ will have all-zero columns.
-Fig.~\ref{fig:example} shows that causal GSOs are typically quite sparse.
-Hence, DCN layers only involve sparse matrix products, leading to an efficient computation.
-More formally, with $S=\max_{k\in\ccalV}\|\bbS_k\|_0$ and assuming a fixed number of features $F$ for simplicity, the worst-case computational complexity of the DCN layer is $\ccalO( NF(S+NF) )$.
-In contrast, related architectures such as D-VAE~\cite{zhang2019dvaevariationalautoencoderdirected} or DAGNN~\cite{thost2021directed} require more complex and computationally demanding operations, resulting in longer running times; see also the numerical tests in Section~\ref{sec:experiments}.
+In contrast, in DCN the \emph{aggregation} is determined by the causal GSOs via the products $\bbS_k\bbX^{(\ell-1)}$, and the matrices of learnable coefficients $\bbTheta_k^{(\ell)}$ determine the weights of the \emph{combination} step. {Here, the weighted transitive closure $\bbW$ (and thus the causal GSOs) can be computed once offline prior to training.
+Furthermore, recall that the diagonal matrices $\bbD_k$ have binary entries (hence $\bbD_k=\bbD_k^2$).
+As a result, the corresponding causal GSOs are idempotent and contain all-zero columns, leading to numerically stable and efficient layer-wise transformations.} Fig.~\ref{fig:example} shows that causal GSOs are typically quite sparse. {Hence, the DCN layers in \eqref{eq:dcn_layer} only involve sparse matrix products.
+More formally, let $S=\max_{k\in\ccalV}\|\bbS_k\|_0$ denote the number of nonzero entries of the densest causal GSO, with $S \ll N^2$.
+Assuming a fixed number of features $F$ for simplicity, the worst-case computational complexity of a DCN layer is $\ccalO\!\left(NF(S+NF)\right)$.
+Compared with classical convolutional GNNs, this complexity includes an additional factor of $N$, which stems from the use of $N$ distinct causal GSOs and will be discussed shortly.} In contrast, related architectures such as D-VAE~\cite{zhang2019dvaevariationalautoencoderdirected} or DAGNN~\cite{thost2021directed} require more complex and computationally demanding sequential operations, resulting in longer running times.
+The number of sequential propagation steps in DAGNN is determined by the depth of the input DAG, i.e., by the length of its longest source-to-sink path.
+Nodes within the same topological level are updated in parallel, so wide but shallow graphs require only a few iterations regardless of their size, whereas long, chain-like graphs represent the worst case.
+In batched processing, the number of iterations is determined by the deepest graph in the batch; see also the numerical tests in Section~\ref{sec:experiments} and~\cite[Theorem~1]{thost2021directed}.

 The labeling of the nodes in $\ccalV$ is in principle arbitrary.
 Thus, to ensure model consistency, the output of a DCN should be robust to node relabelings.
 Building on the permutation equivariance property of causal graph filters in Theorem~\ref{thm:gf_equivariant}, the following corollary establishes that DCNs are permutation equivariant mappings as well. \begin{corollary} Let $\ccalV'$ be the poset of nodes obtained by permuting with $\pi:\ccalV\mapsto \ccalV'$ the DAG with node ordering $\ccalV$.
 Let $\bbP$ be the matrix representation of $\pi$.
 The DCN output $f_{\bbTheta}(\bbX ; \ccalS)$ is permutation equivariant, i.e.,